 The endangered Southern Residents are in the cross hairs of extinction.
-Killer whales are an umbrella species of Georgia Strait and an indicator of the health of our local waters.
+Killer whales are an umbrella species of Georgia Strait and an indicator of the health of local waters.
 When we protect the Southern Residents and their habitat, we protect all species that depend on the same environment, including us.Learn More

 We are very fortunate to live in an area of the world where three different eco-types of orcas reside.
-Residents, Bigg's (Transients), and Offshore killer whales are genetically distinct populations with unique social structures, languages, physical characteristics and prey.
-Learn more about the differences between these three types of orcas.Learn More
+Residents, Bigg's (transients), and offshore orcas are genetically distinct populations with unique social structures, languages, physical characteristics and prey.
+Read on to learn more about the differences between these three types of orcas.Learn More